Memphis Truck Accidents Attorney

 A car accident can be traumatic, but a Memphis truck accident can be devastating or worse.
 Each year, hundreds of drivers and passengers throughout the United States are killed in collisions between a passenger vehicle and a commercial truck.
 Many more suffer catastrophic injuries such as amputations, spinal cord and neck injuries, and traumatic brain injuries.

 You might think that commercial drivers are safer than ordinary drivers because of the increased responsibility the law places upon them.
 However, statistics do not support such a conclusion.
 In fact, your risk of suffering serious or fatal injuries increases when your passenger vehicle collides with a commercial truck.
 These injuries can affect your life for months or even years and leave you with thousands of dollars in financial losses and bills.
-It is during such times that the advice and representation of an experienced attorney from Douglass & Runger, Attorneys at Law, can mean the difference between recovering compensation for your injuries and losses or not.
+It is during such times that the advice and representation of an experienced attorney from Douglass & Runger, PLLC, Attorneys at Law, can mean the difference between recovering compensation for your injuries and losses or not.

 Causes of Memphis Truck Accidents